Everything You Need to Know About Bifocals & Progressive Lenses

 Progressive lenses are a more modern approach to glasses that require adjustments for multiple fields of vision.
 Rather than sporting the traditional bifocal lens look that has defined vision areas, progressive lenses are line-free multi-focals that feature a seamless progression of magnifying power.

 Progressive lenses offer all of the same benefits as traditional bifocal lenses without the defined lines, a design feature that is often very appealing.
-Aside from the aesthetic appeal, progressive lenses also solve an annoying issue that’s common with bifocals; they sometimes present the issue of ‘jumping’, occurring when the wearer shifts from viewing a far-away object to a close-up object.
+Aside from the aesthetic appeal, progressive lenses also solve an annoying issue that’s common with bifocals; they sometimes present the issue of ‘jumping’ that occurs when the wearer shifts from viewing a far-away object to a close-up object.
 The brain sometimes has to scramble to make sense of the newly-adjusted focal length, causing confusion and/or discomfort.

 There are five different types of progressive lenses, and each offers specific characteristics and price points.